 He knew better than to ask how long she’d be with her mom.

 A long gloomy silence prevailed.
-Finally, Steve thought of something to say: “You draw?
+Finally, Steve thought of something to say: “You do illustrations?
 I thought so.
 Your character sheet is really good.”

 She smiled, keeping her eyes down as she stirred her food.
 “Thanks.”